-- 1. Date.
-Enter the four digits of the year during which the contacts were completed.
-For example, if the report is being submitted in January 2009, the year entered in the report would be 2008. - 2.
+- 1. Date of Report.
+This will auto-populate the current date.
+If, for whatever reason, the date on the form appears incorrect, manually type in the current date. - 2.
 User Code.
-Enter the three-character ICAO airline code/four-character ASRI code assigned to your company.
+Enter the four-character ASRI code assigned to your company either in the Company field or the comments at the bottom of the page.
 Company means the airline or other organization that furnished personnel to staff the radio station.
-If necessary, contact ASRI at 410-266-6030 for the company code. - 3.
+If necessary, contact ASRI at 410-266-6030 for the customer code. - 3.
+Airport Code.
+Enter the three-character airport code that you are reporting for.
+Note that a separate form is required for each ground station site.
+If there is no airport code (i.e. the frequencies are for operation off-airport), enter "N/A" or "Not Applicable". - 4.
 Call Sign.
-Enter the FCC-assigned station identifier stated on the radio station license posted at either the transmitter location or the radio station control point. - 4.
+Enter the FCC-assigned station identifier stated on the radio station license posted at either the transmitter location or the radio station control point. - 5.
 Channel Frequency.
-Enter the frequency assigned in megahertz, e.g., 128.825.
-Note that a separate form is required for each frequency, even though the call sign may be the same.
-Assigned frequency is stated on the radio station license. - 5.
+Enter the frequency assigned in megahertz (e.g., 128.825).
+Assigned frequency is stated on the radio station license. - 6.
 Annual Contacts.
-Enter the total number of contacts for the year for the channel frequency listed, including those of any third-party users.
+Enter the total approximate number of contacts for the year for the channel frequency listed, including those of any third-party users.
+To calculate the approximate number of contacts annually, customers can pull contact data for one (1) week of the year and then multiply by 52 (total # of weeks in the year).
 A contact is a completed exchange of information and may consist of more than one transmission.
 A typical contact consists of an initial air/ground call, a ground/air acknowledgment, and concluding transaction.
-A reasonable estimation is permissible.